SquireTournamentServices/MIPG-and-MSTR/MSTR.md

 At the time of original publishing, this document has been published solely in English.
 If such a time exists that this document be printed, translated, or otherwise ported to another language, tournament participants must refer to the English version to settle disputes concerning interpretations.

 This document is updated periodically.
-Please obtain the most current version at https://github.com/MonarchDevelopment/MIPG-and-MSTR/blob/main/MSTR.md
+Please obtain the most current version [here](https://github.com/MonarchDevelopment/MIPG-and-MSTR/blob/main/MSTR.md).

 # 1. Tournament Fundamentals